Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 Dr. Nicole’s Background

 Dr. Nicole Crippen Schremp, PT, DPT, PCS, is the founder and owner of Movevery.
-She has gained extensive experience working with children with various abilities and diagnoses in traditional pediatric treatment settings, including early intervention, outpatient clinics, school-based programs, and, most recently, inpatient acute care.
-Through these experiences, she became increasingly passionate about helping infants and toddlers develop the early foundational building blocks of motor development.
+She has extensive experience supporting children with a wide range of abilities and diagnoses across pediatric settings, including early intervention, outpatient clinics, school programs, and inpatient acute care.
+These experiences shaped her passion for helping infants and toddlers build the early foundations of motor development, laying the groundwork for lifelong growth and movement.

 Dr. Nicole’s Why

-In 2023, her second son was born with global body tension, manifesting in torticollis, a flattened head, feeding difficulties, and a cascade of other complications.
-Despite her extensive background in pediatrics, she found herself constantly frustrated and overwhelmed.
-After relentless advocacy, a rare orthopedic condition, Sprengel's Deformity, was also diagnosed.
-This experience, even with her extensive knowledge and access to specialists, unveiled gaps within the healthcare system.
-Witnessing first-hand the positive impact of advocacy and early intervention on her son's health fueled her determination to find a better way.
+In 2023, Dr. Nicole’s second son was born with global body tension that presented as torticollis, head flattening, feeding challenges, and a series of related complications.
+Even with her extensive pediatric background, she often felt frustrated and overwhelmed.
+After persistent advocacy, her son was also diagnosed with a rare orthopedic condition called Sprengel’s Deformity.
+This journey, despite her knowledge and access to specialists, revealed significant gaps in the healthcare system.
+Experiencing firsthand the difference that advocacy and early intervention made for her son led her to create Movevery, a place where families feel seen, supported, and empowered.

 Dr. Nicole highlights her priorities at Movevery, focusing on hands-on education and individualized care for child development.